dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-04-11-effective-testing-with-rspec.md

 - It tests the full stack: HTTP → Sinatra → Ledger → persistence.

-`initialize(ledger:)`: Adds dependency injection so the API can be wired up with either real objects (in end-to-end tests) or test doubles (in unit tests).
+`initialize(ledger:)`: Adds "dependency injection" so the API can be wired up with either real objects (in end-to-end tests) or test doubles (in unit tests).

 ```ruby
 # 04-acceptance-specs/01/expense_tracker/spec/unit/api_spec.rb